Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Experiments

 \subsubsection{State, Action and Probability Spaces Representation}

 We assume vehicles can reach any location using movements $\ut \in [-1,1]$ by rescaling the service region into a two-dimensional unit square, which yields the state space $\s=[0,1]^2$.
 To represent (probability) measures, we discretize the service region into a $25\times25$ grid where each zone is around $550\times 550$ meters.
 Note that the state space remains continuous.
 The measure of each zone is then assigned to its center.
 Besides, the weight function $w(\cdot)$ used in \Cref{eq:weighted-differential-entropy} is specified according to whether or not each zone is operational for ride-sourcing vehicles.
 For instance, the zones corresponding to rivers and green spaces have weight $w=0$ because they are not physically accessible by vehicles.
-In total, 141 out of 625 zones are non-operational.
+In total, 154 out of 625 zones are non-operational.
+Practitioners can further adjust $w(\cdot)$ to reflect business-specific priorities.